Luis Carrero Blanco

 Admiral-General Luis Carrero Blanco (/es/; 4 March 1904 - 20 December 1973) was a Spanish Navy officer and politician.
 A long-time confidant and right-hand man of dictator Francisco Franco, Carrero served as Prime Minister of Spain.

-Upon graduating from the naval academy Carrero Blanco participated in the Rif War, and later the Spanish Civil War, in which he supported the Rebel faction.
-He became one of the most prominent figures in Francoist Spain's power structure and held throughout his career a number of high-ranking offices such as those of Undersecretary of the Presidency from 1941 to 1967 and Franco's deputy from 1967 to 1973.
+Upon graduating from the naval academy Carrero Blanco participated in the Rif War, and later the Spanish Civil War, in which he supported the Nationalist faction.
+He became one of the most prominent figures in Francoist Spain's power structure and held throughout his career a number of high-ranking offices such as those of Minister-Under Secretary of the Presidency from 1941 to 1967 and Franco's deputy prime minister from 1967 to 1973.
 He also was the main drafter behind the 1947 Law of Succession to the Headship of the State.
 Franco handpicked him as his successor in the role of head of government, with Carrero thereby taking office in June 1973.

-Shortly after he became prime minister, Carrero Blanco was assassinated in Madrid in a streetside bombing on 20 December 1973 by the Basque nationalist group Euskadi Ta Askatasuna (ETA) while he was returning from Mass in his car.
+Shortly after he became prime minister, Carrero Blanco was assassinated in December 1973 by a cache of explosives placed in a tunnel by the Basque nationalist group Euskadi Ta Askatasuna (ETA).

 Life

 Early life

-Luis Carrero Blanco was born on 4 March 1904 in the coastal town of Santoña, province of Santander, to Camilo Carrero Gutiérrez (1879–1936), a lieutenant colonel in the Army stationed in nearby Santander, and Ángeles Blanco Abascal (1885–1910) a local woman.
-He had his early schooling at the Colegio Manzanedo in Santoña and in 1918, at the age of 14, he followed the family military tradition by enlisting at the Spanish Naval Academy in San Fernando, Cádiz.
+Luis Carrero Blanco was born on 4 March 1904 in the coastal town of Santoña, province of Santander, to Camilo Carrero Gutiérrez, an army officer, and Ángeles Blanco Abascal, a native of Santoña.
+He studied at the Colegio Manzanedo in Santoña and entered the Spanish Naval Academy in San Fernando, Cádiz, in January 1918.

-By 18, he had already achieved the rank of lieutenant, serving aboard the dreadnought Alfonso XIII and participated in the Rif War from 1924 to 1926.
-In 1926, he decided to specialise in submarine warfare, and served as lieutenant commander on the B-2 and as commander on the B-5.
+After completing his studies, he was commissioned as an alférez de navío on 19 September 1922 and returned to the battleship Alfonso XIII.
+After taking the Submarine School course in 1924, he served on the guardacostas Arcila, participated in the Rif War, including the landings at Alcazarseguer and Alhucemas in 1925, and was promoted to teniente de navío in September 1926.

-In 1929, he married María del Carmen Pichot y Villa (1909–1984) with whom he had five children.
+In May 1927 he became second-in-command of the submarine B-2.
+He married María del Carmen Pichot y Villa in 1929, and later that year he was given command of the submarine B-5.

 Civil war

-At the outset of the Spanish Civil War, Carrero Blanco was a naval instructor teaching submarine tactics at the Naval Warfare College in Madrid.
-As a military man of conservative views he knew that he was marked; his brother José had already been detained and subsequently executed and his father died on the day of his arrest.
-Like many nationalists, he sought refuge first in the Mexican embassy and later that of France, from where he was able to cross the border from San Sebastián into France and re-enter on the Nationalist side in June 1937.
+At the outbreak of the Spanish Civil War, Carrero Blanco was a naval instructor teaching submarine tactics at the Naval Warfare College in Madrid.
+He first took refuge in the Mexican embassy and then in the French embassy, crossed into France, and in July 1937 entered the Nationalist zone through San Sebastián.

-Carrero Blanco then served in the Nationalist navy first as corvette captain aboard the destroyer Huesca and later the submarine General Sanjurjo.
-Following the Nationalist victory and subsequent establishment of Generalísimo Franco as Caudillo of Spain, Carrero Blanco was appointed Chief of Naval Operations in August 1939.
+He then served as naval liaison to the Army of the North, later commanded the destroyer Huesca and, from April 1938, the submarine General Sanjurjo.
+In October 1938 he embarked on the cruiser Canarias as chief of staff of the Cruiser Division, and in August 1939 he was appointed Chief of Operations of the Navy General Staff.